bckelly1/home_lab/README.md

 * [wyze_bridge](https://github.com/mrlt8/docker-wyze-bridge) - Allows for local control and monitoring of all Wyze devices (cameras)

 * [traefik](https://github.com/traefik/traefik) - network proxy.
 Allows all services to share an HTTP endpoint (80/443) rather than all services running on their own ports/colliding.
-It also manages SSL for all services that are connected.
+It also manages SSL for all services that are connected

 ### Labels
 In every docker service there is a section called labels.
 This is how the container "registers" with traefik to use SSL and get it's connection proxied.
 You need four labels for every service: